 M.D., Ph.D. and a M.Sc. in Physiology from the Karolinska Institute

-Katarina has 15 years of experience in brain research and neuroeconomics, today she is an entrepreneur and Director of Neuroscience at the VR/AR company Spinview Global and work with ehealth and prop tech.
-She has several years of experience lecturing, both within and outside academia.
-She is the author of six books.
+15 years experience in brain research and neuroeconomics.
+Entrepreneur and Director of Neuroscience at the VR/AR company Spinview Global.
+Working with ehealth and prop tech.
+Several years of experience lecturing, both within and outside academia.
+Author of six books.

 These questions may not seem even remotely related, but according to Katarina Gospic, Director of Neuroscience at Spinview Global, they’re all interconnected.
 All the elements hang together – from the way our reptilian brain seeks the line of least resistance, to how that same brain can provide inspiration for undreamed-of everyday innovations.

 Neuroscience and VR

 Gospic graduated in 2011 in cognitive neuroscience.
 Her dissertation was in neuroeconomics, a field that explores how we control our feelings and what happens in the brain when we make decisions.
 Since then she has published seven books.
 Her latest book, Brain Balance, examines how we can find balance in a connected world.
 In 2011 she started the consulting business Brainbow Labs, where she works as an author, speaker and consultant.
 She is currently engaged in a research project at Spinview Global which explores, among other things, how virtual reality (VR) can improve our everyday lives.